buttnakedallday/Perfect-Numbers/README.md

 I wanted estimate long it would take to find the 5th perfect number (33550336) by just checking individual numbers in a range from 0 to X. These are all the scripts and .exe's that I used.
-For an unknown reason the script ran faster in the Spyder IDE than as a .exe.
-For now I do not have an explination for that.
-If anybody reading this can explain why, please let me know.
-Email: rjwags72@gmail.com.

 perfnumbtime.exe was used to evaluate the time it would take to reach the conclusion that 33550336 is a perfect number.